NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Equipment/R/Redeemer's Pistol.md

 **Effect** The protective spirit within the gun imposes a vision of redemption in your foe's mind.
 The foe must choose one of the following options.

 *   You're unharmed by the triggering damage.
 *   You gain resistance to all damage against the triggering damage equal to 2 + your level.
-After the damaging effect is applied, the enemy becomes [[Conditions/Enfeebled|Enfeebled 2]] until the end of its next turn and takes 4 persistent spirit damage
+After the damaging effect is applied, the enemy becomes [[Enfeebled|Enfeebled 2]] until the end of its next turn and takes 4 persistent spirit damage

 *Source: Pathfinder #180: The Smoking Gun*
 *OGL*